DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 The client performs the same derivation.

+In this derivation, `<client-nonce>` is the fresh nonce carried in the resumed query itself, not the nonce of the query that produced the ticket, and `<client-magic>` is the value from the certificate under which the ticket was issued, which the client keeps together with the ticket and the `resume-secret`.

 The nonce construction is unchanged.

 Each resumed query thus uses a fresh key derived from its own `<client-nonce>`; clients MUST still use a distinct `<client-nonce>` for each resumed query, because repeating it would repeat both the key and the AEAD nonce.

+Responses to resumed queries reuse this per-query key, so the `<resolver-nonce>` MUST be unique per response and MUST NOT be all NUL bytes; a random 12-byte value satisfies this.
+A replayed resumed query re-derives the same key, and answering it twice with the same `<resolver-nonce>` but a different response plaintext would reuse a key and nonce pair.

+Responses to resumed queries use the `<pq-response-plain>` layout like any PQ response; a resolver that issues no new ticket sets `<control-len>` to zero.

 If a ticket cannot be opened or validated, the resolver MUST silently drop the query, with no response distinguishable from any other dropped query.